Fire Safety Advice

 How long will the visit take?

-The owner of the property is responsible to ensure that your door meets the requirements set out under the Fire safe Regulatory Reform (Fire Safety) Order 2005 (FSO). – We will contact you within 14 working days if there is a problem with your door to advise what will need rectifying.
+The owner of the property is responsible to ensure that their door meets the requirements set out under the Fire safe Regulatory Reform (Fire Safety) Order 2005 (FSO).
+We will contact you within 14 working days if there is a problem with your door to advise what will need rectifying.